Ict00/mpt/README.md

 > * First parameter in any Project file must be 'strategy'

 #### Templates:
-* Templates are stored in ~/.config/mpt/
+* Templates are stored in '/path/to/mpt/binary/templates' OR ~/.config/mpt/
 * **Template** syntax:
 ```ini
 [dir1]